 This is part of the huge broad question of whether it’s appropriate to incorporate pieces with cultural significance in fashion, which I think has always been an issue!

 Personally I think it’s all about intention, research, and respect.
-If you know the significance of the original piece (which you do, especially if you believe the faith behind it) and you understand the proper way to respect the piece and the way you wear it doesn’t contradict that, I think it’s fine to wear it.posted almost 4 years ago
+If you know the significance of the original piece (which you do, especially if you believe the faith behind it) and you understand the proper way to respect the piece and the way you wear it doesn’t contradict that, I think it’s fine to wear it.posted about 4 years ago

 I don’t think you’re supposed to wear rosaries.